 Healthy food for diabetes

-Rule #1: Half a plate of green vegetables
+Rule #1: Eat whole foods: lots of green vegetables

 Not sure what kind of food to put on your plate?
 We have a free Diabetes Cookbook with all kinds of ideas, or you can check out this article on understanding diabetes nutrition: 10 helpful tips for a healthy diabetes diet.